JakeOShannessy/view3d/trunk/README.txt

  http://ascendwiki.cheme.cmu.edu/Binary_installers_for_Coin3d_and_SoQt_on_MinGW

 To build on Windows, you need to have MinGW, MSYS, Python and SCons installed.
-Then, inside the source code directory, type "scons" and the software should compile successfully.
+Then, using MSYS, 'cd' to the source code directory, type "scons" and the software should compile successfully.
 SCons version 1.2 or later is recommended, because of the need for handling the '-mms-bitfields' option from pkg-config for GTK when building the Viewer2D program.